How to Invent an Industry

-Why is that the inventor of the light bulb, the telephone, and the radio are all household names, but the inventor of the thing that (until relatively recently) we spent the most time staring at — the television — is not remotely as well known?
+Why is it that the inventor of the light bulb, the telephone, and the radio are all household names, but the inventor of the thing that (until relatively recently) we spent the most time staring at — the television — is not remotely as well known?

 Applying Occam’s Razor to this question, we are left with the answer: because aliens bestowed this technology on human beings.